 David is an experienced Director of several Co-operative and private companies.
 He is a past director of Satara and has been the past Chairman of the EastPack Entity Trust.
 He and his family own and operate orchards in the Tauranga region.
-David is a director of Livestock Improvement Corporation Limited and a previous director of Farmlands Co-operative Limited.
+David is a member of the University of Lincoln Council and a previous director of Livestock Improvement Corporation Limited and Farmlands Co-operative Limited.
+David is currently the independent chair of a number of kiwifruit orchard syndicates.